hatching/cuckoo-ekhunting/docs/book/installation/host/routing.rst

 VPN Routing
 ^^^^^^^^^^^

-Last but not least, it is possible to route analyses through a number of VPNs.
+Cuckoo also allows for the routing of analyses through a number of VPNs.
 By defining a couple of VPNs, perhaps ending up in different countries, it may be possible to see if potentially malicious samples behave differently depending on the country of origin of its IP address.